wiglledisonionpi88/langgraph/docs/docs/concepts/low_level.md

 ### StateGraph

-The `StateGraph` class is the main graph class to uses.
-This is parameterized by a user defined `State` object.
+`StateGraph` is the main graph class for constructing workflows.
+It is parameterized by a user defined `State` object.

 ### MessageGraph